Curriculum: Artificial Intelligence in Business Graduate Certificate

 curriculum icon Curriculum at a Glance

 The Lindner College of Business curriculum for the AI in Business graduate certificate includes four core courses (totaling eight credits) and two elective courses (totaling four credits).
+View the course options below or in the most updated major map.

 Core Courses